Zazcallabah/mce/README.md

 ##Are these values correct?
 I think so.
-If you want to help check for bugs, the minecraft enchantment algorithms are located in js/mc.js and the enchantment date is stored in js/enchantments.js.
-The statistics are calculated using the updateSum method in tools.js.
+If you want to help check for bugs, the minecraft enchantment algorithms are located in js/mc.js and the enchantment data is stored in js/enchantments.js.
+The statistics are calculated using the updateSum method in js/tools.js.
 Those would probably be good places to start checking out.